Sharmaji513/Coursify/README.md

  - Initialize a new Node.js project
  - Add Express, jsonwebtoken, mongoose to it as a dependency
  - Added Skelton Routes
- - Added User, Admin Router
+ - Added User, Admin , Course Router